 2. RICHI adopts high-qualified components on this biomass pellet making machine, with stable performance, long service life and low noise.

-3. Whole transmission parts (including motor) of this biomass pellet machine chooses high-quality SKF bearings to ensure the transmission efficient, stable, low noise.
+3. Whole transmission parts (including motor) of this biomass pellet press machine chooses high-quality SKF bearings to ensure the transmission efficient, stable, low noise.
 Main motor choose Siemens.

 4. This biomass pellet machine is equipped with full single layer stainless steel feeder, forced feeder, ring die and cutter.

-Pellets are produced in a biomass pellet mill that generally consists of a die with cylindrical press channels and rollers that force the biomass to flow into and through the channels.
+Pellets are produced in a biomass pellet mill machine that generally consists of a die with cylindrical press channels and rollers that force the biomass to flow into and through the channels.
 Due to the friction between the steel surface and the biomass in the press channel, a high back pressure is built up and heat is generated.
-The physical forces built up in the press channel of a biomass pellet machine are crucial for understanding and optimizing the pelletizing process.
+The physical forces built up in the press channel of a biomass pellet forming machine are crucial for understanding and optimizing the pelletizing process.
 A ring die with press channels and roller(s) are the basic parts of a biomass pellet making machine.

 |Biomass Pellet Press Power||37KW||55KW||90KW||132KW||250KW||280KW|

 |Capacity(organic fertilizer)||1-2 T/H||3-4 T/H||5-6 T/H||7-8 T/H||9-10 T/H||10-12 T/H|